-We are a group of folks who have recognized that saving seeds is the foundation of developing durable and resilient, locally based food systems, and we are encouraging others to join us in this important work.
+We are a group of folks who have recognized that saving seeds is the foundation of developing durable and resilient locally based food systems.
+We encourage others to join us in this important work.
 In our eyes every seed saved is a socially healing, community creating event.

-Please See our website (WWW.seedambassadors.org) for an extensive rundown of the project and our adventures so far.
+Please See our website (www.seedambassadors.org) for an extensive rundown of the Project and our adventures so far.

 We are not trained botanists, but have learned from our own experiments and experiences as well as from some of the best seed savers and plant breeders in the world, many of whom live right here in Oregon.
-This 'zine is a small attempt at sharing this wealth.
+This 'zine is a small attempt to share this wealth.
 As Matthew Dillon of the Organic Seed Alliance says, "Seed Knowledge is eroding even faster than Seed Biodiversity".